Medically reviewed by Drugs.com. Last updated on Aug 23, 2021.

 - IV administration of cardiodepressant calcium-channel antagonists (e.g.,verapamil) and esmolol hydrochloride in close proximity (i.e., while cardiac effects from the other are still present); fatal cardiac arrests have occurred in patients receiving esmolol hydrochloride and intravenous verapamil.

 - Hypersensitivity reactions, including anaphylaxis, to esmolol or any of the inactive ingredients of the product (cross-sensitivity between beta blockers is possible).

 Warnings and Precautions

-Bradycardia, including sinus pause, heart block, severe bradycardia, and cardiac arrest have occurred with the use of esmolol hydrochloride.
+Bradycardia, including sinus pause, heart block, severe bradycardia, and cardiac arrest have occurred with the use of esmolol hydrochloride injection.
 Patients with first-degree atrioventricular block, sinus node dysfunction, or conduction disorders may be at increased risk.
 Monitor heart rate and rhythm in patients receiving esmolol hydrochloride [see Contraindications (4)].

 If severe bradycardia develops, reduce or stop esmolol hydrochloride.

-Beta blockers, like esmolol hydrochloride, can cause depression of myocardial contractility and may precipitate heart failure and cardiogenic shock.
+Beta blockers, like esmolol hydrochloride injection, can cause depression of myocardial contractility and may precipitate heart failure and cardiogenic shock.
 At the first sign or symptom of impending cardiac failure, stop esmolol hydrochloride and start supportive therapy [see Overdosage (10)].

 Intraoperative and Postoperative Tachycardia and Hypertension